 With the aim of sharing profits and risks with the shareholders, improving the medium- to long-term business results and raising awareness of the need to contribute to raising company value, directors of the company are granted points for each position once a year, calculated by multiplying the base points with the performance-based coefficient based on the performance of the immediately preceding fiscal year.
 One point is equivalent to one share of the Company's common stock.
 Each director will receive the shares of the Company's common stock (some of which will be converted to cash) upon retirement.
 Furthermore, the index related to performance-based stock compensation is the operating profit in the consolidated income statement.
-The said index was selected because it is the most straightforward indicator of sales performance of the group as a retail business and further, as it is connected to the performance-based bonus (year-end bonus) paid to the employees which is determined in accordance with the operating profit, it is expected for both labor and management to work in close cooperation in execution of the sales strategy.
+The said index was selected because it is the most straightforward indicator of sales performance of the group as a retail business and is connected to the performance-based bonus (year-end bonus) paid to the employees is determined to be the operating profit.
+Moreover, the objective is for labor and management to work together to execute the sales strategy.
 The method to determine the amount of performance-based stock compensation has been established in the stock delivery regulations and the details have been decided by the Board of Directors.
-The base points set as per position are: 3,060 pts for the "Chairman and Representative Director," 3,960 pts for the "Director and Senior Managing Executive Officer," 2,160 pts to the "Director and Managing Executive Officer" and 1,800 pts to the "Director and Executive Officer".
+The base points set as per position are: 3,060 pts for the "Chairman of the Board of Directors," 3,960 pts for the "Director, President and CEO," 3,060 pts for the "Director and Executive Vice President," 2,520 pts to the "Director and Senior Managing Executive Officer," 2,160 pts to the "Director and Managing Executive Officer" and 1,800 pts to the "Director and Operating Officer".

-Persons to whom stock options are granted Supplementary explanation on corresponding matters
+Persons to whom stock options are granted

-[Compensation for directors/auditors]
+[Compensation for directors]